boomauakim/hostel-management/README.md

 ```
 SECRET_KEY: # Random string or string

+REACT_APP_API_ENDPOINT: # API endpoint if you run on the server you must change it to URL or IP of the server

 REACT_APP_GOOGLE_MAP_KEY: # Google Maps JavaScript API token key
 ```
 > **Note**: You can change default value of env. variable if you want.